Nolan Arenado Player Props: Cardinals vs. Blue Jays

-Nolan Arenado -- 2-for-5 with a double and three RBI in his most recent game -- will be in action for the St. Louis Cardinals versus the Toronto Blue Jays, with Kevin Gausman on the mound, on April 1 at 2:15 PM ET.
+On Sunday, Nolan Arenado (coming off going 1-for-4) and the St. Louis Cardinals play the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 2:15 PM ET.

-He racked up three RBI (going 2-for-5 with a double) in his previous game against the Blue Jays.
+In his previous game he had a one-hit performance (1-for-4) against the Blue Jays.

 Nolan Arenado Game Info & Props vs. the Blue Jays